GuidoKiener/linux-usbtmc/README.md

 transmission or returns on error e.g when a single chunk exceeds the timeout.
 The member *usbtmc_message.transferred* returns the number of transferred bytes.

-In asynchronous mode (flags=1) the generic write function is non blocking.
+In asynchronous mode (flags=USBTMC_FLAG_ASYNC) the generic write function is non blocking.
+The ioctl clears the current error state and the *internal transfer counter*.
-The member usbtmc_message.transferred returns the number of submitted bytes.
+The member *usbtmc_message.transferred* returns the number of submitted bytes, however less data can be sent to the device in case of error.
+The *internal transfer counter* holds the number of total transferred bytes.

+With flag USBTMC_FLAG_APPEND additional urbs are submitted without clearing the current error state or *internal transfer counter*.

 The function returns -EAGAIN when the semaphore does not allow to submit any urb.

 POLLOUT | POLLWRNORM and/or POLLERR are signaled when all submitted urbs are completed.
 POLLERR is set when any urb fails.
 See poll() function above.

 ### New for IVI: ioctl USBTMC_IOCTL_WRITE_RESULT
+The ioctl function copies the current *internal transfer counter* to the given __u64 pointer and returns the current error state.

 ### New for IVI: ioctl USBTMC_IOCTL_READ

 ### New for IVI: ioctl USBTMC_IOCTL_CANCEL_IO
 ### New for IVI: ioctl USBTMC_IOCTL_CLEANUP_IO
 ### New for IVI: ioctl USBTMC_IOCTL_SET_OUT_HALT